Riley Center Community Office Drop-In Hours

-The Riley Center, founded in 1983, offers safe and confidential comprehensive services to survivors of domestic violence, along with their children, from the point of crisis to achievement of self-sufficiency.
+Founded in 1983, the Riley Center offers safe and confidential comprehensive services to survivors of domestic violence, mothers and children, from the point of crisis to achievement of self-sufficiency.

-In addition to providing shelter and food, Rosalie House offers additional support for residents.
-This includes safety planning, individual counseling, support groups, case management, parenting groups, legal assistance, employment/education referrals and housing search assistance.
-We strive to assist 100% of residents in securing safe, supportive housing when they leave the shelter.
+In addition to providing food and shelter, Rosalie House offers other means of support for residents.
+This includes safety planning, individual counseling, support groups, case management, parenting groups, legal assistance, employment/education referrals, and housing search assistance.
+We strive to assist 100% of our residents in securing safe, supportive housing upon their departure from the shelter.

-Our 31 bed transitional housing program that provides women and their children a chance to stay up to eighteen months.
-At Brennan House, women have the opportunity to continue the healing process with ongoing support while focusing on the concrete steps towards obtaining emotional and financial self-sufficiency.
+Our 31 bed transitional housing program – provides women and their children a chance to stay up to eighteen months.
+At Brennan House, women have the opportunity to continue their healing process with ongoing support and focus on making concrete steps towards obtaining emotional and financial self-sufficiency.